|Last updated 30 August 2023|

 Hydraulic Post Jacks followed by Integrated Jacks

 DWS is Donald W Sessions.
 The jack is 23.5" high when closed, extending to 38.5".
 The alloy body is cast on one side DONALD SESSONS & CO LTD and on the other CAUTION DWS FLUID ONLY.
 This jack was made by Smiths for DWS.
 The release valve shown in the first photo is non standard.
 The original was a circular tap inscribed RELEASE accompanied by an arrow.
 The jack was supplied with various lifting arms. as shown in the photos.
-Any information on the lifting lug in the 3rd photo most welcome.
+Any information on the lifting arms/brackets in the photos most welcome.

 The final toolkit picture is from a 1939 Lanchester 12/4.
 Photos courtesy Michael Andrews.

 1939 Lanchester 14/2 Roadrider D/L 1938/9.
 Last photo.This jack or similar Smiths versions were standard fitment to a 1937 Riley Falcon sedan, complete with bracket (2nd to last photo) to attach to the bulkhead.
 This jack was also likely fitted to the 1936 Riley Merlin and may possibly have been used in 1938 on the Riley Victor.
 The photos shown have the Riley tapered fork which fits into a bracket mounted on the chassis on each side under the centre of the running board .
 This jack was also supplied with various shaped lugs to suit other cars.
 The final photo shows the jack stowed on a 1937 Riley Falcon.

 This jack with a different (U-shaped) jacking lug was supplied by Abbey Panels for the Jaguar C type; Jaguar D Type; Jaguar XK120C; and Jaguar XKSS race cars (and some Lightweight Jaguar E Types).
 Correct for Aston Martin DB2, and DB3-S.